 In between then, and now, the road has been a crooked one.
 Detours and rest stops have included a chicken catching business (don’t ask), a stage management career, a history degree, volunteerism, and stints as a publicist, a memorial designer, a green meetings strategist, and most recently, a communications and marketing professional.
 It’s been a wild ride but I wouldn’t change a thing.

-I’m always on the lookout for project-based contracts in the arts and cultural industries, or the non-profit sector.
+I’m always interested in project-based contracts in the arts and cultural industries, or the non-profit sector.
 Skills include research and writing, social media, web design, and event planning.
 To see writing samples, or a resume overview, please click on the links below. – Debbie MacLeod